After You Apply

 For the majority of Postgraduate courses we do not have a set deadlines as there can be different start times throughout the year.
 Instead, we will continue to accept applications until the course is full.
 Therefore we would always recommend applying as early as possible.

 Please be aware that some professional qualifications and postgraduate courses in the areas of Health and Education have an application deadline.
-If you have any questions about application deadlines, please get in contact with a member of the course enquiries team by emailing firstname.lastname@example.org or by telephoning 0113 812 3113.
+If you have any questions about application deadlines, please get in contact with a member of the course enquiries team by emailing the Admissions team on firstname.lastname@example.org or by telephoning 0113 812 3113.